 On several occasions, I’ve roasted broccoli until it’s smoky-sweet; but why, oh why have I never roasted cherry tomatoes?
 They emerge from the oven, split open from the juices that carmelize them into sweet-savory flavor bombs.
 Had I known this, I would have doubled the batch of tomatoes; as it was, there were barely had enough to make this Roasted Broccoli Panzanella salad.
 The kids and I kept popping the tomatoes into our mouths.

-The inspiration for this Salad Social salad was simple: I had a craving for panzanella salad and for roasted broccoli at the same time.
+I had a craving for panzanella salad and for roasted broccoli at the same time.
 I knew I needed tomatoes for color and for juicy sauciness to soften the crisp bread cubes.
 For ease of preparation, I thought I’d just throw the tomatoes in while roasting the broccoli.
 (While searching for recipes to assure the tomatoes wouldn’t explode if roasted at the same temperature as the broccoli, I found this recipe which coats them with [a lot] of honey before roasting.)
 Since lovely oregano is currently the only green thing that has emerged from garden (besides chives and green garlic) – it adds a welcome fresh flavor.